Ohio Boat Registration: Requirements, Fees & How to Apply (2026)

 Late Penalty Operating an unregistered watercraft is a violation subject to fines

-Fees verified from official Ohio Department of Natural Resources (ODNR) data.
-Last updated: 2026-03-13.
+Fees are based on the listed Ohio Department of Natural Resources (ODNR) source and may not include local or county surcharges.
+Last content review: 2026-03-13.
 Data year: 2026.

 Registration Process in Ohio